-Robert Cercek, MD, a board certified orthopedic surgeon fellowship trained in adult hip and knee reconstruction, is a staff and board member with Banner CORE Center for Orthopedics.
+Robert Cercek, MD, is a board certified orthopedic surgeon fellowship trained in adult hip and knee reconstruction.

 Question: I have heard that people should postpone joint replacement surgery for as long as possible.
 Is that true?